-The intent of Amendment 48 is to modernize the Wreckfish ITQ program to improve program monitoring and enforcement, as well as data collection and management, provide more flexibility for fishers, increase profitability in the Wreckfish ITQ program, and implement a cost recovery program as mandated by the Magnuson-Stevens Fishery Conservation and Management Act.
+The intent of Amendment 48 is to modernize the Wreckfish ITQ Program to improve program monitoring and enforcement, as well as data collection and management, provide more flexibility for fishers, increase profitability in the Wreckfish ITQ Program, and implement a cost recovery program as mandated by the Magnuson-Stevens Fishery Conservation and Management Act.

 The proposed actions in Amendment 48 are not expected to result in significant cumulative adverse biological or socio-economic effects (see Chapter 4).
-The actions in the amendment are a result of the Wreckfish ITQ review which identified potential changes needed for the Wreckfish ITQ program (reference?).
+The actions in the amendment are a result of the Council's Wreckfish ITQ Review, which identified potential changes needed for the Wreckfish ITQ Program.
 Most of the actions are administrative in nature and as such only minor cumulative impacts are likely to accrue.